hanna-maja/fysio_fitness/README.md

 - In Heroky, click the Deploy tab.
 - Under "Manual Deployment", ensure that the master branch is selected and click "Deploy Branch" to get up to a fresh start.
 - Before opening the app, make sure latest migrations are run using Heroku console `python3 manage.py migrate`.

-​
+Note - To access /admin, create a superuser using `python manage.py createsuperuser` ​
 ### Media
 - The photos used in this site were obtained from Michaela Augustsson and her page at Instagram page `https://www.instagram.com/michaelaaugustsson/`